blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       The UDP port on which the statsd server is listening.

+   .. attr:: ipv6
+      :default: False

+      Tells the client explicitly to look up the host using IPv6.

    .. attr:: prefix

       If present, this will be prefixed to all of the keys before